phoenixframework/phoenix/guides/request_lifecycle.md

 All controller actions take two arguments.
 The first is `conn`, a struct which holds a ton of data about the request.
 The second is `params`, which are the request parameters.
 Here, we are not using `params`, and we avoid compiler warnings by adding the leading `_`.

 The core of this action is `render(conn, "index.html")`.
 It tells Phoenix to render "index.html".
-The modules responsible for rendering are views.
+The modules responsible for rendering our views.
 By default, Phoenix views are named after the controller, so Phoenix is expecting a `HelloWeb.HelloView` to exist and handle "index.html" for us.

 > Note: Using an atom as the template name also works `render(conn, :index)`.
 In these cases, the template will be chosen based off the Accept headers, e.g. `"index.html"` or `"index.json"`.